Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Main results

 where

 \end{prop} Here and in the following $\var_\mu(f):=\ip{f^2}{\mu}-\ip{f}{\mu}^2$ stands for the variance of $f$ with respect to the measure $\mu$.
-The proof of Proposition \ref{thm:bondo} relies on the identification of appropriate martingales, and is given in Section \ref{sec:mp} below.
-A corresponding formula for the variance of a similar (but not identical) particle system has been derived in \cite{MM}.
-Elementary estimates now show that the approximation error (\ref{eq:ERR}) for estimates based on the empirical distributions $\eta_t^N$ can be controlled by the variance of estimators based on $\nu_t^N$: \begin{lemma} For all functions $f:S \to \erre$ and $t \geq 0$ we have
+Although the reasoning is very close to \cite{MM}, a complete proof of Proposition \ref{thm:bondo} is given in Section \ref{sec:mp} below for the reader's convenience.

+Elementary estimates show that the approximation error (\ref{eq:ERR}) for estimates based on the empirical distributions $\eta_t^N$ can be controlled by the variance of estimators based on $\nu_t^N$: \begin{lemma} For all functions $f:S \to \erre$ and $t \geq 0$ we have

 and